allianz/ng-aquila/projects/ng-aquila/src/dropdown/dropdown.md

 #### Multi Select Dropdown

-The multi select dropdown is a new component which is a replacement for the `<dropdown nxIsMultiselect ...>`.
+The multi select dropdown is a new component which is a replacement for the `<dropdown isMultiselect ...>`.
 It offers a filter to quicky find items in long lists, improved accessibility and better performance.

 <!-- example(multi-select) -->